gxskpo/gxskpo/README.md

 # Hi there!

-Hi! my name is Larissa, online i go by Haruka, I'm a 16yo mexican girl who likes programming
+Hi! my name is Larissa, online I go by Haruka, I'm a 16yo mexican girl who likes programming

 ### Get in touch
 **Discord:** `gxskpo`